parabamoghv/Erdos_AU2024_copy/README.md

     conda list

 Should show all of the packages!

+If you ever need to add more packages to this environment please refer to the [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-packages).

 Finally open `computer_setup_day/find_secret_code` and run the only cell there.
 It will give you a numerical output.
 Put that output in the textbox at [https://www.erdosinstitute.org/ds-boot-camp-prep](https://www.erdosinstitute.org/ds-boot-camp-prep).
 If you set up the conda env correctly it will tell you that you have it set up correctly!
 Please do this because us figure out who still needs assistance setting up python/jupyter/conda.